-Two meetings of the Nomination Committee were held for the year ended December 31, 2023 and the attendance record of the Nomination Committee members is set out in the table below:
+One meeting of the Nomination Committee was held for the year ended December 31, 2024 and the attendance record of the Nomination Committee members is set out in the table below:

 Name of Director Attended/Eligible to attend

-Mr. NI Zhengdong (Chairman) 2/2
+Mr. NI Zhengdong (Chairman) 1/1

-Mr. ZHANG Min .
-2/2
+Mr. ZHANG Min 1/1

-Ms. YU Bin 2/2
+Ms. YU Bin 1/1

-In the meeting held on March 16, 2023, the Nomination Committee reviewed and discussed the policy, procedure and criteria for nomination of the Directors, reviewed and discussed the Board Diversity Policy, assessed the independence of independent non-executive Directors, reviewed the time commitment required from the non-executive Director and fulfilled duties as required aforesaid.
+In the meeting held on March 26, 2024, the Nomination Committee reviewed and discussed the policy, procedure and criteria for nomination of the Directors, reviewed and discussed the Board Diversity Policy, assessed the independence of independent non-executive Directors, reviewed the time commitment required from the non-executive Director and fulfilled duties as required aforesaid.